Binaergewitter/serious-bg/README.md

 You can add a "release: 2" line to the article markdown in case you fudged up a release and would like to increment the GUID in the feed after a fix

+You can add a "published: false" line to the article markdown to NOT have it show up anywhere.

 # Feeds
 Feed with all items: